Funding opportunity

 Hubs addressing this priority area are expected to develop novel techniques that optimise patient-specific illness prediction and early and accurate diagnosis.
 Scientific, mathematical, and other techniques, from biomarker identification, research into medical imaging and risk stratification to predictive modelling and real-time, evidence-based decision-making, could all play a role.
 These technologies should work at a person-specific level and provide early warnings for patients, their carers, and healthcare professionals.

-Applicants should submit proposals which have a majority focus in one or more of the above priority areas, stating clearly which priority they are primarily addressing.
+You should submit proposals which have a majority focus in one or more of the above priority areas, stating clearly which priority you are primarily addressing.

 Public and patient involvement and engagement (PPIE) and partnership working